Contact the GG Archives

 The Modern Ocean Liner's Post Office.
 One of the Conveniences of Ocean Cruises Today.
 Mail for Passengers Is Brought on Board the Ship and Distributed Just as in an Ordinary Post Office.
 Leslie's Illustrated Weekly Newspaper (26 March 1914) p.
 296. GGA Image ID # 179985154e

-The post office clerks are, moreover, responsible for the methodical transfer and safe storage of the mails, for the emptying of the ship letterboxes and the handling of the correspondence deposited therein; they have to attend to ordinary and registered correspondence handed in at the post office window by the passengers and crew, to sell postage stamps, postal cards, etc., to the passengers and crew, to distribute correspondence arrived for the latter, and to watch over the safe delivery of the closed mails at the ports of call and the terminal port of the voyage.
+The post office clerks are, moreover, responsible for the systematic transfer and safe storage of the mail, for the emptying of the ship letterboxes, and the handling of the correspondence deposited therein; they have to attend to ordinary and registered correspondence handed in at the post office window by the passengers and crew, to sell postage stamps, postal cards, etc., to the passengers and crew, to distribute correspondence arrived for the latter, and to watch over the safe delivery of the closed mails at the ports of call and the terminal port of the voyage.

-The sea post offices keep a stock of postage stamps, etc., of both the German and United States postal administrations for sale; for the payment of the postage, German postage stamps must be used when the articles are posted in German ports or on the trip from Germany to New York, and postage stamps of the United States must be used when the correspondence is posted in ports of the United States or during the trip from New York to Bremerhaven.
+The sea post offices keep a stock of postage stamps, etc., of both the German and United States postal administrations for sale; for the payment of the postage, German postage stamps must be used when the articles are posted in German ports or on the trip from Germany to New York.
+Postage stamps of the United States must be used when the correspondence is posted in ports of the United States or during the trip from New York to Bremerhaven.

-During the stay of the steamer at ports of call, only such letters can be received as they are prepaid by postage stamps of the country in which the port of call is located.
+During the steamer's stay at ports of call, only such letters can be received as they are prepaid by postage stamps of the country where the port of call is located.

 Since January 1, 1900, a new tariff is in force by which letters are carried between the United States and Germany, and the United States and England, for two cents per half ounce.